NCCA/PCCSlides/Lecture5/slides.md

   - Conditional operator **if**
   - The importance of indentation
   - The **for** loop and the **while** loop

-- **Homework**
+--

+## Homework

 - Extend the last program to draw one extra object, such as a hexagon (six sides, 60 degrees turn).
+- Add the ability to move to a new location before drawing the object. (hint you will need to ask for two numbers)

 --

 # Next time